-Note: The feature profile will install the required docker dependencies and perform Flight specific configuration changes
+Note: The feature profile will install the required docker dependencies and perform Flight specific configuration changes.
+Any systems within the cluster that are to use docker will need to apply the profile as well

-2.15.1 Viewing Images
+2.16.1 Viewing Images

 The alces gridware docker command can be used to interact with docker images & containers once the feature has been applied to the system.